-Qualified Charitable Distribution (QCD): Those over the age of 70-1/2 who hold a traditional IRA account and have a desire to avoid taxable income on the mandatory annual minimum distribution required by the IRS can get a tax break while gifting the NMA Foundation.
+Qualified Charitable Distribution (QCD): Those over the age of 72 who hold a traditional IRA account and have a desire to avoid taxable income on the mandatory annual minimum distribution required by the IRS can get a tax break while gifting the NMA.
 With a QCD, eligible supporters can make a direct-transfer rollover of some or all of the mandatory distribution amount — up to $100,000 per year — to our nonprofit.
 Such gifts are among the most valuable that we have received.

 How Your Gift Will Benefit You

-Your bequest to NMA organizations provides you with the peace of mind and satisfaction that your support for our shared goals of protecting drivers’ rights will continue on in the future.
-Also, all outright bequests to the NMA Foundation are exempt from federal estate taxes, and there is no limitation on the size of gift that you can make.
+Your bequest to the NMA provides you with the peace of mind and satisfaction that your support for our shared goals of protecting drivers’ rights will continue on in the future.
+Also, all outright bequests to the NMA are exempt from federal estate taxes, and there is no limitation on the size of gift that you can make.